49. God Becomes Man at the Center Point of History

 Christ’s overcoming death and now ruling as king is a sign to us that His Church will prevail, albeit through suffering and even death.
 As Christians, we are not triumphalist or imperialists.
 It is only as we humble ourselves as Christ did when he was born as an infant in lowly circumstances in Bethlehem 2000 years ago.
 It is because we are willing to suffer that we, by faith, overcome.

 Let us remember that the Church of old, the Church of the first three millennia, that suffered greatly under persecution by an all-powerful Roman Empire that sought to completely destroy her from without.
 The result?
-The Roman Empire and thus the rest of Europe were converted.
+They converted the Roman Empire and, as a result, the rest of Europe.

 Or consider the heresy of Arianism that almost destroyed the Church from within.
 This heresy, which denies the divinity of Christ, lasted from the early 4th century to the 7th century.
-As St. Jerome said in the 4th century, “The whole world groaned and was astonished to find itself Arian.”
+St. Jerome said in the 4th century, “The whole world groaned and was astonished to discover itself as Arian”.
 At one point, almost all of the Catholic bishops were Arian, except one, that is – Athanasius.
 He reminds me of what Carroll said above, that “One man can make a difference,” for Athanasius literally stood alone against the whole world at the time.
 Because of that, he prevented the Church from apostatizing at that time in history.
-On his tombstone was written “Anastasis Contra Mundum” which translated, means “Anastasis against the world.”
+His tombstone bore the inscription “Anastasis Contra Mundum,” which translates to “Anastasis against the world.”

 There are many such examples of the near demise of the Church throughout history.
 A Benedictine monk once said to me: